-- Limited visibility: The paddler sits inside the kayak, which can limit visibility and make it harder to see your surroundings.
+- Limited visibility: You sit inside the kayak, which can limit visibility and make it harder to see your surroundings.

 - Cost: They can be expensive, particularly if you are looking for a high-performance model or one with specialized features.

-Overall, kayaks can be a great option for those who want to explore rougher waters, carry gear, and have a faster, more maneuverable watercraft.
+Overall, kayaks can be a great option if you want to explore rougher waters, carry gear, and have a faster, more maneuverable watercraft.
 However, they may require more skill and practice to use effectively, and can be heavy and expensive.